Coronavirus Disease 2019 (COVID-19) - Variant of Concern Screening and Whole Genome Sequencing Surveillance

 Test Frequency and Turnaround Time (TAT)

-If performed, SARS-CoV-2 genome sequencing results will be available within 2-4 weeks.
+SARS-CoV-2 genome sequencing results will be available within 10 days.

 This laboratory-developed investigational assay is being used for surveillance purposes and public health management.